Content updated October 2024

 What can I do to avoid a breach of confidentiality?

 There are several steps you can take to prevent a breach in the first place.
-Here are seven questions to ask yourself when handling confidential information.
+Here are six questions to ask yourself when handling confidential information.

 Even if it’s just you, understanding and taking stock of what information you have from clients and customers is the first step towards being able to safeguard it.
 This will give you an awareness of the risks you’re dealing with.